+Herniated disc acupuncture is a specific method of using this age old Chinese remedy to treat the symptoms produced by a problematic disc condition.
+Acupuncture is a valid and scientifically proven holistic pain relief system which dates back in history thousands of years.
 While acupuncture is not likely to change the anatomy of a damaged intervertebral structure, or provide resolution for chronic disc pain, it is a far better way to cope with the symptoms, compared to the ongoing use of hazardous drug therapies.

+Acupuncture is an alternative pain management modality often used for symptomatic treatment of a variety of back pain syndromes.
 Acupuncture uses long thin needles to stimulate energy points in the body.
 These points lie along energy meridians which transmit chi/qi, or internal energy, throughout the body.

 When the body is aligned in its energies, the patient will feel healthy and strong.
 When the chi is out of balance, pain and disability might result.
 Acupuncture seeks to balance the chi flow by adding or removing energy from these crucial anatomical points.